HTTP-RPC/Kilo/README.md

 }
 ```

-Descriptions can also be associated with bean types, enums, and records:
+Descriptions can also be associated with bean types, records, and enums:

 ```java
 @Table("item")